 A: Cardiotoxicity is the occurrence of heart dysfunction or muscle damage.
-The heart becomes weaker and is not as efficient in pumping and therefore circulating blood.
+The heart becomes weaker and is not as efficient in pumping and, therefore, circulating blood.

 Q: What is a Cardio-Oncologist and how did you train for this field?

 A: Cardio-Oncology is a relatively new specialized and evolving field.
-Recently a select few medical schools have started fellowship programs specific to this field.
+Recently, a select few medical schools have started fellowship programs specific to this field.

 As a Board Certified Cardiologist with over 30 years of experience, I have seen patients who have developed heart disease related to chemotherapy and radiation.
-I trained at one of the top Cardio-Oncology programs in the country and have attended numerous courses, lectures and conferences over the past three years to study the effects of cancer treatments on the heart.
+I trained at one of the top Cardio-Oncology programs in the country and have taken numerous courses, attended lectures and conferences over the past three years to study the effects of cancer treatments on the heart.

 Q: Are you the only Cardio-Oncologist at Monmouth Cardiology Associates?